llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

 [^5]: I found the following 2 resources very useful for understanding cross-compilation.
     1. “Cross-platform Compilation” chapter of the [Getting Started with LLVM Core Libraries](https://www.oreilly.com/library/view/getting-started-with/9781782166924/?_gl=1*142ghif*_ga*MTU5OTExNzkyNS4xNjc1MTc2MTkw*_ga_092EL089CH*MTY3Njc3NzE5MC4zLjEuMTY3Njc3NzMxMS42MC4wLjA.) book.
     2. Clang [documentation](https://clang.llvm.org/docs/CrossCompilation.html) for cross-compiling.
-[^6]:.
-In order to a compile a 32-bit i386 llvm-jitlink executable on an x86-64 system, I needed the following -
-    1. **Cross-compiler** - A cross-compiler that could generate 32 bit code.
-Luckily, Clang is already a cross-compiler capable of generating 32-bit x86 code.
-This can be done via the -m32 command line option in Clang.
-    2. **Target shared libraries** - All the shared libraries required by a 32 bit x86 program, that might be checked against during compilation.
-In my case installing libstdc++.i686 and glibc-devel.i686 sufficed.
-    3. The above 2 components are applicable to any cross-compilation.
-[^7]: Dynamically linked code can actually use the "static" relocation model, but the position-independent model is generally preferred.
+[^6]: Dynamically linked code can actually use the "static" relocation model, but the position-independent model is generally preferred.
 In position-independent code you only need to fix up the GOT, whereas in static code you need to fix up every external reference, which can hurt launch times.